 Ashley Birkett, PhD, leads PATH’s efforts to develop and introduce safe and effective vaccines and monoclonal antibodies for the fight against malaria.
-Seven months since the World Health Organization’s (WHO’s) recommendation and five months since Gavi’s decision to help fund the introduction of RTS,S/AS01 (RTS,S) in countries, Ashley answers questions on the world’s first malaria vaccine and how it is informing PATH’s work on the next generation of vaccines and biologics.
+Following the World Health Organization’s recommendation for wider use of RTS,S/AS01 and the decision by the board of Gavi, the Vaccine Alliance, to help fund its expanded use, Ashley answers questions on the world’s first malaria vaccine and how it is informing PATH’s work on the next generation of vaccines and biologics.

 Progress in controlling malaria has stalled.
-Actually, there is a reversal of progress in some high-burden countries.
+Actually, there has been a reversal of progress in some high-burden countries.
 To get back on track, the global malaria community has a two-pronged approach: use the tools we already have more effectively and develop new tools.

-We have seen evidence of this in the ongoing pilot implementation of the RTS,S malaria vaccine in Kenya, Ghana, and Malawi.
-Importantly, the vaccine is expanding the reach of malaria prevention tools by reaching some children who are not using other forms of malaria prevention, such as long-lasting insecticide-treated nets.
-This means we are going from reaching 60 or 70 percent of kids with nets to reaching around 90 percent of children with either a net, the vaccine, or both.
+We have seen evidence of this in the ongoing pilot implementation of the RTS,S malaria vaccine in Ghana, Kenya, and Malawi.
+Importantly, the vaccine is expanding the reach of malaria prevention tools by getting to some children who are not using other forms of malaria prevention, such as long-lasting insecticide-treated nets.
+This means we are going from reaching 60 percent or 70 percent of kids with nets to reaching around 90 percent of children with either a net, the vaccine, or both.

 It will be important for us to maximize the impact of RTS,S—what we’re calling a first-generation vaccine—but we’re going to need more than one malaria vaccine because the market is expected to be quite large.
 This market would be better supported by multiple manufacturers, which is one reason we have high hopes for the R21 malaria vaccine candidate, which is currently in Phase 3 clinical trials.
 Based on current data, R21 seems to have similar characteristics to RTS,S.

-Lastly, according to a WHO market study, the projected market for malaria vaccines is approximately 110 million doses per year by 2036, which is quite large.
-And, typically, that’s a market that wouldn’t be served effectively by a single manufacturer.
+Lastly, according to a WHO market study, the projected market for malaria vaccines is approximately 80 million doses per year by 2030 and 110 million doses per year by 2036, which is quite large.
+Multiple manufacturers have a much greater likelihood of meeting this demand.

 Those next-generation vaccines are maybe five or even ten years away.
-Given the current uncertainty on how best to achieve this goal, we support two pathways: one is to improve current vaccines, which would effectively leverage the investments in scaling up production of RTS,S that we anticipate over the coming years, and the other is to create new vaccines.
+Given the current uncertainty on how best to achieve this goal, we support two pathways: one is to improve current vaccines, which would effectively leverage the investments in scaling up the production and reach of RTS,S that we anticipate over the coming years, and the other is to develop new vaccines.
 We think there needs to be parallel investment into both pathways until we have more assurance on which approach will work.

 Our work spans all stages of the Plasmodium parasite’s complex life cycle.
-These include vaccines targeting the same protein as RTS,S to stop the parasite from entering the blood stream by targeting it before it exits the liver, approaches to combatting the parasite when it reaches the blood stream, vaccines to block transmission of the parasite from humans to mosquitoes, and finally, combination vaccines targeting multiple life cycle stages.
+Our work includes vaccines targeting the same protein as RTS,S to stop the parasite from entering the blood stream by targeting it before it exits the liver.
+Our work also includes approaches to combatting the parasite when it reaches the blood stream, vaccines to block transmission of the parasite from humans to mosquitoes, and finally, combination vaccines targeting multiple life cycle stages.

 I think it has.
 It’s challenged the status quo in terms of vaccine development and introduction timelines for other diseases.
 In much of the world, particularly in wealthy countries, we have viewed COVID-19 as a public health emergency.
-However, if you’re a mother of a child in most of Africa, where nearly 500,000 young children continue to die every year, malaria is the public health crisis that concerns you most.
-We have to change mindsets.
+However, if you’re a mother of a child in most of Africa, where nearly 500,000 young children continue to die every year, malaria may be the public health crisis that concerns you most.
+We must change mindsets.
 It’s time to start addressing malaria with the same urgency as COVID-19.

 One of the potential benefits of monoclonal antibodies is that they could be given as a single shot, and primarily before periods of risk during times of high transmission.
 In highly seasonal settings, where most of the malaria occurs over four to five months, the idea is that you could get a single monoclonal antibody shot just before the malaria season, and it would protect you through the whole season.

 Monoclonal antibodies for malaria are in clinical trials in sub-Saharan Africa.
-The initial proof-of-concept studies are looking very encouraging.
-However, the challenges now are to translate this promising research into products that work in real-world settings, can be delivered effectively, are accepted by the communities that could benefit from them, and be affordable.
+The initial proof-of-concept studies look encouraging.
+However, the challenges now are to translate this promising research into products that work in real-world settings, that can be delivered effectively, that are accepted by communities that could benefit from them, and that are affordable.

-I’d have to refer back to the WHO recommendation for widespread use of the first malaria vaccine in 2021, which showed that it can be done.
-It was a long journey and a lot of trailblazing, but the first vaccine is here, and it’s starting to have impact and save lives.
+I’d have to go back to WHO’s 2021 recommendation for widespread use of RTS,S. It’s been a long journey and a lot of trailblazing, but the first malaria vaccine is here, and it’s starting to have impact and save lives.